 - Leave a lasting legacy for future generations.

-The Committee will consist of up to 7 members.
-The Committee will reflect Gibsons’ cultural diversity and geographic setting.
+The Committee comprises up to 7 members and strives to reflect Gibsons’ cultural diversity and geographic setting.

 One (1) Municipal Councillor;